Ho Ho Lun: Asian independent circuit (2010–present)

 Ho Ho Lun's first match outside Hong Kong took place for Taiwan Wrestling Taipei (TWT) at an event held in Taiwan in 2010.
 Since 2010, Lun has wrestled for many other companies in Taiwan including Impact Wrestling Love (IWL) and New Taiwan Wrestling (NTW).
 Lun has challenged for the NTW Tag Team Championship on multiple occasions.
 In 2014 and 2015, Ho Ho Lun toured in Chongqing, China for Crazy League Pro Wrestling.
-He is also a regular roster member of Mainland China based wrestling companies China Wrestling Entertainment (CWE) and Middle Kingdom Wrestling (MKW).
-Ho Ho Lun has also been wrestling in Singapore since 2012 and makes regular appearances for Singapore Pro Wrestling's City Asia sub-brand.
+He is also a regular roster member of mainland China based wrestling companies China Wrestling Entertainment (CWE) and Middle Kingdom Wrestling (MKW).
 In August 2017, he worked with a casino complex in Macau and established Macau Wrestling Association (MWA).
 Alongside with a number of Hong Kong wrestlers, the MWA also had a team of Mexican wrestlers.
 He wrestled in shows everyday until the MWA decided to fold up in January 2018.
-On 17th March 2018, he defeated Sam Gradwell, Buffa and Gao Yuan in a 4-way match to become the first ever Guangzhou-based wrestling promotion King of Pro Wrestling (KOPW) Champion.
+On 17 March 2018, he defeated Sam Gradwell, Buffa and Gao Yuan in a 4-way match to become the first ever Guangzhou-based wrestling promotion King of Pro Wrestling (KOPW) Champion.
 In early 2019, he is appointed as the producer for Extreme Wrestling Entertainment (EWE) in Macau.
 They held a one-off show in Broadway Theater in Macau which feature a number of Japanese, American and Chinese talents.
 In the same year, he start wrestling for Manila Wrestling Federation in the Philippines where he become a regular roster.
 On 27 July 2019, he defeated Robin Sane to become MWF Champion.
-Ho Ho Lun wrestled for Singaporean promotion, Ring of Rebirth, teaming with Big T, however losing to the duo of Erfie and DJ Kal, in August of 2022.
+Ho Ho Lun wrestled for Singaporean promotion, Ring of Rebirth, teaming with Big T, however losing to the duo of Erfie and DJ Kal, in August 2022.

 European independent circuit (2010–2013, 2015, 2019)

 Ho Ho Lun first traveled to the United Kingdom in 2010, training with the 4 Front Wrestling promotion.
 In 2011, he traveled to the UK for a second time, this time staying in the nation for six months.
 During his 2011 tour in the UK, Lun wrestled for 4FW, Triple X Wrestling (TXW), Pro Wrestling Live (PWL) and other independent promotions.
 The most notable match of his 2011 tour was a BWE Championship match in Essex.
-In 2013, Ho Ho Lun return to the UK again and wrestled in a various promotions, including Attack Pro Wrestling and Fight Club Pro.
+In 2013, Ho Ho Lun return to the UK again and wrestled in a various promotions, including Attack Pro Wrestling, Wu-Tech Wrestling and Fight Club Pro.
 During his 2013 European trip, Lun also wrestled in Spain and Portugal.
 In 2015, Lun returned to Europe for a short two week tour, wrestling in Portugal and in England for Pro Wrestling Pride where he would challenge for the PWP Catch Division Championship in a fatal-4-way.
 In Summer 2019, he returned to the UK for a short tour of two months where he wrestled for a number of promotions including Southside Pro Wrestling, NORTH Pro Wrestling and Futureshock Pro Wrestling.